20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 Coming from the Danionella genus, the Danionella Dracula is also known as the Dracula Minnow.

-This is one of the few very bizarre micro freshwater fish that I have seen.
+This is one of the few bizarre micro freshwater fish I have seen.

-Its appearance can inspire or has certainly inspired a horror film image.
+Its appearance can inspire or has undoubtedly inspired a horror film image.

 This very small fish species was discovered in the pools in Myanmar, Burma, in April 2007.